-Forex Trading With the Norwegian Krone
+Trading Norwegian Krone

 Historical Facts Behind the Norwegian Krone

-The Norwegian Krone was kept on the Gold Standard whilst it was part of the Scandinavian Monetary Union, and this standard was once more restored during the period 1916 to 1929 and once more in 1928, however it was permanently suspended in 1931 as the currency was then pegged to the British Pound Sterling.
-This was changed in 1939 when Norway’s Krone was pegged to the US Dollar temporarily and then again in 1940 to 1945 when the currency was pegged to the Reichsmark during the period of the German Occupation.
-Norway’s central bank decided to abandon its fixed exchange rate in 1992 and established a floating exchange rate.
-This was due to a large amount of speculation against the currency in the early part of the decade which had resulted in a loss of about 2 billion Kroner for the central bank.
+The Norwegian Krone was kept on the Gold Standard whilst it was part of the Scandinavian Monetary Union, and this standard was once more restored during the period 1916 to 1929, and once more in 1928; however, it was permanently suspended in 1931 as the currency was then pegged to the British Pound Sterling.
+This was changed in 1939 when Norway’s Krone was pegged to the US Dollar temporarily, and then again from 1940 to 1945 when the currency was pegged to the Reichsmark during the period of the German Occupation.
+Norway’s central bank decided to abandon its fixed exchange rate in 1992, and established a floating exchange rate.
+This was due to a large amount of speculation against the currency in the early part of the decade, which had resulted in a loss of about 2 billion Kroner for the central bank.

 Norway’s Economic Outlook

-Norway’s economy is a mixed and developed one that has state-ownership of strategic areas.
+Norway’s economy is a mixed and developed one, which has state ownership of strategic areas.
 Since the industrial era began, the country’s economy has grown consistently in strength, with shipping playing a major supporting role in the nation’s export sector.
 The majority of Norway’s economic growth has come from the country’s abundant natural resources such as petroleum production, fisheries and hydroelectric power.
-While traditional heavy manufacturing and agricultural industries have declined somewhat over recent years, oil related industries and the service sector have continued to thrive, with Norway’s public sector being one of the greatest in the world in terms of its overall GDP.
-The country has a modern welfare system, high standard of living and a modern system of manufacturing which is heavily reliant upon the exploitation of the nation’s natural resources, and in particular its access to the North Sea oil industry.
-While Norway has emerged as one of the primary oil exporting nations, this has raised some problems for the country’s economic policy, with concerns being raised that a lot of Norway’s capital investment is concentrated in these petroleum producing industries.
-The country’s entire economic structure is strongly dependent upon these natural resources and this makes future economic growth vulnerable to any fluctuation in supply, demand and pricing within this sector.
+While traditional heavy manufacturing and agricultural industries have declined somewhat over recent years, oil-related industries and the service sector have continued to thrive, with Norway’s public sector being one of the greatest in the world in terms of its overall GDP.
+The country has a modern welfare system, a high standard of living, and a modern system of manufacturing which is heavily reliant upon the exploitation of the nation’s natural resources, and in particular its access to the North Sea oil industry.
+While Norway has emerged as one of the primary oil-exporting nations, this has raised some problems for the country’s economic policy, with concerns being raised that a lot of Norway’s capital investment is concentrated in these petroleum-producing industries.
+The country’s entire economic structure is strongly dependent upon these natural resources, and this makes future economic growth vulnerable to any fluctuation in supply, demand and pricing within this sector.

 Factors Influencing the Economy of Norway